diamond29/interview_project/README.md

 # interview_project
 [![Build Status](https://travis-ci.org/diamond29/interview_project.svg?branch=master)](https://travis-ci.org/diamond29/interview_project)

 A little project for an interview.
-Set up a webserver that sends some information to a client, client stores some information in a relational database and prints output.
+Set up a webserver that sends some information to a client, client stores some information in a postgresql relational database and prints output.

 Requires